 By checking occasionally to see what I have already read and what I have left, I can give myself more time to finish or force myself to find more time.
 I won’t be caught a few weeks before the deadline with half the books to complete and not enough time.

 This method can be used for each and every goal you make.
 It applies to yearly goals as well as something with a shorter time frame.
 It may take a little more time to plan and set up.
 But chances are you will be more successful.

 To help you create your own SMARTER goals, I’ve made a chart that you can fill out.
-Join the weekly newsletter to receive your free copy.
+You can find your free copy on the Freebies page.